 I found this recipe in Terry Thompson-Anderson's wonderful The Texas Hill Country cookbook of recipes from local area restaurants.
-This one is offered by Love Creek Orchards in beautiful Medina, Texas.
+This recipe comes from Love Creek Orchards in Medina, Texas.
 The buttermilk creates a soft, pound cake-style bread with delicate flavors.

 - Preheat oven to 350°F, and lightly grease and flour two 9x5-inch loaf pans.